-4.4 Informed Consent for Off-site Visits and Specimen Storage
+4.4 Informed Consent for Off-site Visits, Specimen Storage and Infant Photography

-Included in the ICF is a consent for off-site visits in which enrolled study participants are asked to provide informed consent for visits that may take place outside of the research clinic.
+Included in the mother and infant ICF is a consent for off-site visits in which enrolled study participants are asked to provide informed consent for visits that may take place outside of the research clinic.
 Participants may choose not to be visited off-site or withdraw their consent for off-site visits at any time and still remain in the study.
-See SSP Section 5.5.4 for more information on conducting off-site visits.
+See SSP Section 5.5.6 for more information on conducting off-site visits.

-Participant informed consent for future long-term storage and testing of breastmilk, blood specimens, and/or vaginal fluids for mother participants, and blood for infants, and related health information collected during the study is optional.
+Participant informed consent for future long-term storage and testing of urine, blood specimens, and vaginal and cervical fluids for mother participants, and blood for infants, and related health information collected during the study is optional.
 The mother may choose to not have the specimens stored for future research testing for her an/or her infant and both may still enroll/remain in the study.
 For participants who do not consent to long-term specimen storage and testing, specimens collected and stored on-site per protocol will be retained until the study is completed and all protocol-specified testing has been done.
 Thereafter, any remaining specimens collected from these participants will be destroyed.